 There’s tons of ‘advice’ for cleanses all over the internet.
-I settled on a 5-day detox plan that starts out with a 3-day cleanse similar to the one promoted by Dr. Oz, then finishes with eating "raw and clean" meals for the final two days of the detox program.
+I settled on a 5-day detox plan that starts out with a 3-day cleanse similar to one I've seen promoted on TV, then finishes with eating "raw and clean" meals for the final two days of the detox program.

 You’ll notice a couple common themes to the recommended foods: boosting glutathione and flushing toxins.
 Glutathione contains sulfur compounds which act as a sponge, absorbing free radicals, toxins and other junk.
 Boost the glutathione levels in your diet to absorb more toxins, and support kidney, liver and gut health to aid elimination of those toxins.
 To do its cleansing job, glutathione needs antioxidants, enzymes and proteins1.
 You’ll see those in many of the supporting ingredients here.

 Starting the 5-Day Detox Plan

 It’s often recommended to ease into a cleanse, so for a few days leading up to it, I started adding detoxifying teas to my day; I cut out processed foods, sugar, and caffeine and had a chia kombucha drink in the morning.
 I’d never had kombucha before, and fermented foods scare me.
 Kombucha is another one of those things with conflicting reports on its usefulness and/or harm, but since I wasn’t going to drink gallons of it in hopes of a miracle cure, why not try it?